 What is happening now at Sweet Binks?

-This spring, we are building a large outdoor flight enclosure for large birds.
+Our large outdoor flight enclosure for large birds is almost complete.
+Unfortunately, we hit a snag with the sides (materials) due to backlog on production of materials due to covid.
+We are hoping to have it completed soon and definitely ready for next season.
 We are doing more and more large bird species from our area and need a large space to condition them in, prior to release.
-This is our most active fundraising goal right now as this will be our most costly enclosure yet.
-And we do need to fundraise for the items we need and use for rehabilitation of so many species.
+This is our most active fundraising goal right now as this is our most costly enclosure yet.
+And we do need to fund-raise for the items we need and use for rehabilitation of so many species.
 We would appreciate your support and generosity very much.
 We are all volunteers at Sweet Binks.
-No rehabilitator here receives compensation, we do it because we are passionate about wildlife preservation and assisting those that need help.
+We do it because we are passionate about wildlife preservation and assisting wildlife that needs help.